Classification of isometries of spaces of constant curvature and invariant subspaces: Invariant subspaces

 \subsection{Invariant totally geodesic subspheres of $\Sp^n$}

 The spherical Grassmannian $\Gs{k}{n}$ is the set of $k$-dimensional totally geodesic subspheres of $\Sp^n$.
-Such subspheres are precisely the intersections of $\Sp^n$ with the linear subspaces of $\R^{n+1}$.
+Such subspheres are precisely the intersections of $\Sp^n$ with the linear subspaces of $\RR^{n+1}$.
 This follows directly from the description of the geodesics in $\Sp^n$.
-There is an identification
+There is an identification $\Gs{k}{n}=\Grl{k+1}{\RR^{n+1}}.$ Therefore $\Gs{k}{n}$ is a smooth projective variety of dimension $(k+1)(n-k)$.